 Credit bureaus show a Chapter 13 bankruptcy on your credit report for up to seven years and a Chapter 7 bankruptcy for up to ten years.
 You make no repayments in a Chapter 7 bankruptcy, so it has a somewhat more negative impact on your credit score than a Chapter 13 bankruptcy.

 What Should You Do After Your Bankruptcy?

-Making regular debt payments such as house payments, car payment, lease payments etc… is the best path to a better credit score, but you can take steps toward raising your credit score immediately after the bankruptcy process is complete.
+Making regular debt payments such as house payments, car payments, lease payments, etc… is the best path to a better credit score, but you can take steps toward raising your credit score immediately after the bankruptcy process is complete.
 Your score won’t be higher right away, but if you practice good credit habits, it will not take long.

 After the bankruptcy process is concluded, obtain copies of your credit report from the three main credit bureaus: Experian, Equifax, and Transunion.
 Meticulously scrutinize each credit report to ensure its accuracy.